carlalbc/BIO634_2021/Day1_QC_and_mapping/Day1_DataQC_and_mapping.md

 ## Before we start: Docker Initialization:

 Before starting run the following to initialize your Ubuntu image on Docker.
-Plase change the directory to where you have your ubuntu bio634.tar image file.
+Please, note that you should change the directory in the example from below to where you have your ubuntu bio634.tar image file.

 In the example below you would have to change: